koltyakov/gosip-sandbox/samples/sync/README.md

 # Folders & Files sync

-The sample shows how to arrange local directory changes tracking with corresponding syncronization with SharePoint document library.
+The sample shows how to arrange local directory changes tracking with the corresponding synchronization with SharePoint document library.

 The use-cases are: